 Note: - The manufacturer’s published chiller efficiency must be determined using the Air-Conditioning, Heating and Refrigeration Institute (“AHRI”) 550/590 test procedures and at the AHRI standard evaporator and condenser temperatures.
 If an applicant has a water-cooled centrifugal chiller that is designed to operate at other than the AHRI standard conditions the procedure in Standard 90.1-2016, Section 6.4.1.2.1 may be used by the applicant to adjust the manufacturer’s published efficiency at non-AHRI conditions to the efficiency at AHRI standard conditions.
 The applicant will need to provide the manufacturer’s non-AHRI ratings, as well as the calculations for the chiller efficiency at AHRI conditions.

 Electrically operated comfort cooling air-cooled and water-cooled chillers are eligible for incentives under the prescriptive path.
-Chillers for process cooling (e.g. manufacturing, data center, food storage or processing, et cetera) loads may apply for an incentive under the custom path.
+Chillers for process cooling (e.g. manufacturing, data center, food storage or processing, etc.) loads may apply for an incentive under the custom path.

 Performance Incentives apply for each 0.1 EER above the Incentive Minimum EER or for each 0.01 kW/ton below the Incentive Minimum kW/ton.